pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Self boosting speed moves (e.g. Flame Charge)
   * If AI faster, no increase
-  * If AI is still slower (or tied) the next turn, no score increase
+  * If AI is still slower the next turn, no score increase
   * If AI faints player in less hits, no score increase
   * If player resists move, no score increase unless the move + best damage move kill next turn
   * In any other situation, +2